kdconway/tidydata/README.md

 61 write.table command to create data_tidy.txt file in the working directory

 ##Result
 The file data_tidy.txt consists of 30 volunteers * 6 activities = 180 rows of 81 columns ("id", "activity", and 79 measurement features).
+It is a tidy dataset because
+* all measurements are contained within separate columns
+* every row represents a single activity for a single volunteer
+* all data represents a single type of observational unit